CrowdHailer/raxx_kit/README.md

 ### Options

+- The `--docker` option will add the files `Dockerfile` and `docker-compose.yml`.
+  This allows local development to be conducted completly in docker.

 - The `--module` option can be used to name the top level module used in the generated project.
 Without this option the module name will be generated from path option.

   ```sh